 - 1. Employee Coverage.
 For employee dental coverage, the Employer contributes an amount equal to the lesser of 90 percent of the employee premium of the State Dental Plan, or the actual employee premium of the dental plan chosen by the employee.
-However, for calendar years beginning January 1, 2014_2016, and January 1, 2015_2017, the minimum employee contribution shall be \$5.00 per month. - 2.
+However, for calendar years January 1, 2018 the minimum employee contribution shall be \$5.00 per month, and calendar year beginning.
+January 1, 2019, the minimum employee contribution shall be \$13.50 per month. - 2.
 Dependent Coverage.
 For dependent dental coverage, the Employer contributes an amount equal to the lesser of 50 percent of the dependent premium of the State Dental Plan, or the actual dependent premium of the dental plan chosen by the employee. - C. Contribution Formula Basic Life Coverage.
 For employee basic life coverage and accidental death and dismemberment coverage, the Employer contributes 100 percent of the cost.